dusty-nv/jetson-inference/docs/detectnet-tao.md

 ### FaceDetect

 [FaceDetect](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/facenet) is a TAO model for just detecting faces.
-It was trained with up to ~85% accuracy on a dataset with more than 1.8M samples.
+It was trained with up to ~85% accuracy on a dataset with more than 1.8M samples taken from a variety of camera angles.
 It has a resolution of 736x416 and uses DetectNet_v2 with a ResNet-18 backbone.

 <img src=https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/detectnet-tao-facenet.jpg>